mythrivarma/461_Notes/R PluralSight Course.md

 * since we can do vectorised operations in R, we dont need to do Looping like in other programming languages, to do certain operations.

 #R Data Structure - Part 1#
+* DataStructures: Atomic Vector, factor, list, Matrix, Dataframe, Array.
+* Any data structure has two main components.
+1. what kind of data is stored.
+2. In what order is it stored. the next two points will define this.
+* Atomic Vector, Martix, Array are homogenous data structures (have same type of data).
+List and Dataframe are heterogenous data structures.
+* Atomic Vector is 1D (dimensional), Matrix is 2D, Array is nD.
+List is 1D and dataframe is 2D.
+* Atomic Classes of data : Character ("A"), Numeric (4.36), Integer (3), Logical (TRUE), Complex (2+3i)
+* Atomic vectors are commonly known as Vector.
+In R we use 'L' to explicitly mark any numeric value as integer.
+So, if you want to create an Integer Vector x, it will be like this x <- c(1L, 5L, 34L)
+* For logical classes, we can either use TRUE or T example, x <- c(TRUE, T, F, FALSE) is valid.
+* In R, even a scalar value is treated as vector of length 1. so even if you give x <- 1, even though 1 is scalar, it will still be considered as vector with one element.
+* integer values can be considered as numeric as well but vice-versa is not true.
+Example. x <- c(3L, 45L) and is.numeric(x) will give TRUE but x <- c(23, 45) and is.integer(x) will give FALSE.
+*  another way to create a vector is vector() function.
+Example: if you give vector("integer", length = 4) will give output as [1] 0 0 0 0 (since 0 is the default value for integer in this function). similarly we can create vectors of other classes as well. default for logical is FALSE and for Numeric it is 0 and for complex, it is 0+0i
+*  Subsetting : we use [] for subsetting example x <- c(1,2,3) then x[1] will give 1 (in R indexing will start with 1 unlike in other languages where it starts with 0).
+We can also give logical values while subsetting.
+Example: x[c(T,F,T)] will give output as 1,3.
+Even when you give x[x>2] then this is equivalent of x[FALSE,FALSE,TRUE] and you get output as 3
+*  coercion : convert one type to another.
+This can be implicit (R does it for us if it can) or explict. for doing explicitly we need to use 'as'. example: as.character(1:4) will give c("1","2","3","4").
+But be careful for example as.integer(c(1.23,,45,45.3)) will give c(1,45,45) which might not be what we wanted.
+Also, if you give as.integer(c("Raj", "giri")) will give c(NA, NA).
+This way of explicit conversion makes no sense we will also get a warning along with this saying NAs are due to coersion
+*  Factors: Factors come into picture when you know there are certain columns with Attributes kind of data.
+Like, gender, Product Type, etc. here instead of doing string comparision with these columns, it makes sense to store these values numerically (Male = 1 and female =2 etc).
+So, to do that, we can use factor function.
+If you print the value of a variable created using factor() function, if will show Male and Female with out quotes (hence they are not character type) and will also give levels : Female, male to tell the list of distinct values and thier corresponding numeric Ids (we have to understand the IDs based on order in levels output), example female= 1 and male = 2 here. the IDs are implicitly assigned by R based on alphabetical order of levels (distinct values).
+Remember that a factor is a one dimensional data structure.
+*  We can also implicitly define levels and thier order in factors().
+Example : factor(c("A", "B", "AB", "A"), levels = c("AB", "B", "O", "A").
+Here, we not only mentioned the order of levels, but also created an extra level called O. Use Factors when needed.
+They are more efficient than character vectors and more self describing than integer vectors (since integer vector cannot tell a new developer of the code who doesnt know the existing data that 1 = male and 2 = female)
+*  List : Heterogenous and 1 dimensional.
+To create a List, use the list() function
+*  When you create a list and print it, you can see the [[]] for index.
+This is because, the list is heterogenous and each element can have its own dimensions.
+So, if you give x <- list(c(1,3), c("A"))  and print x, the output will be like [[1]] [1] 1,3 and [[2]] [1] "A" if you have other element as matrix (of 2x2), then it will be [[3]] [1] 4,6 [2] 90,32 .
+When we subset a list, we get a list only as output (not only for lists, for any data structure, its the same). in this example, if we give y<- list[1], we get a list as output with one element which is c(1,3).
+You can check this by giving typeof(y).
+However if you want to retain the actual class of the element even after subsetting a list, you need to give y <- x[[1]]. now class(y) or typeof(y) will give numeric.
+*  difference between typeof() and class() - check this.
+*  you can also name the elements in the list and it becomes a named list. ones elements are named, we can use names while subsetting.
+Example: x ["namehere"] OR x$namehere

+#R-Datastructures Part -2#
+* last module we saw 1D data structures.
+Now, 2D
+* DataFrame : most popular in R
 *